Examples

 Sending messages

-WebSocketSendInfo result = websocket.send("foo") will send a message.
+WebSocketSendInfo result = websocket.send("foo")

 If the connection was closed, sending will fail, and the success field of the result object will be set to false.
 There could also be a compression error in which case the compressError field will be set to true.
 The payloadSize field and wireSize fields will tell you respectively how much bytes the message weight, and how many bytes were sent on the wire (potentially compressed + counting the message header (a few bytes).